 - Rash or sores

-- Unusual colour of discharge (green, dark yellow and sometimes brown)
+- Unusual color of discharge (green, dark yellow and sometimes brown)

 ***Brown discharge is sometimes related to spotting, or old blood leaving your body after your period is done and may not necessarily be a big problem.